panda-re/panda/docs/PANDA.md

 **Notes**:

 On x86, this is called whenever CPUID is executed.
 Plugins then check for magic values in the registers to determine if it really is a guest hypercall.
 Parameters can be passed in other registers.
+We have modified translate.c to make CPUID instructions end translation blocks.
+This is useful, if, for example, you want to have a hypercall that turns on LLVM and enables heavyweight instrumentation at a specific point in execution.

 S2E accomplishes this by using a (currently) undefined opcode.
 We have instead opted to use an existing instruction to make development easier (we can use inline asm rather than defining the raw bytes).

-AMD's SVM and Intel's VT define hypercalls, but they are privileged instructinos, meaning the guest must be in ring 0 to execute them.
+AMD's SVM and Intel's VT define hypercalls, but they are privileged instructions, meaning the guest must be in ring 0 to execute them.

 **Signature**: